Skip to Content

 Even if you don’t intend on selling your property anytime soon, valuation is something to think about.
 If you’re planning to sell your home, renovating the basement walls and flooring might provide a considerable return on investment.

-• Can be a time-consuming project: The biggest one to consider is that painting a basement floor isn’t quite the same as repainting a bedroom.
-It can surprise some homeowners by what a big job it is and making mistakes can really show in the long run.
+• Can be a time-consuming project: The biggest disadvantage to consider is that painting these floors isn’t quite the same as repainting a bedroom.
+It can surprise some homeowners by what a big job it is, and making mistakes can really show in the long run.

 • Difficult as a DIY project: While painting basement floors is usually advantageous, the biggest drawback is that it is usually difficult for the ordinary homeowner to undertake on their own.